Average Cost of a Funeral in Alabama: What Families Pay in 2026

 Direct cremation$1,800Transport, cremation, return of ashes — no viewing or ceremony

-Green burial$3,520Biodegradable container, no embalming — eco-friendly and affordable
+Green burial$3,520Biodegradable container, no embalming — green burials can be eco-friendly and affordable

-Cremation + memorial$5,200Cremation followed by a separate memorial service
+Cremation + memorial$5,200Cremation followed by a separate memorial service, often avoiding many merchandise and cemetery charges compared with burial

 For more strategies, see our guides on affordable funeral options and how to pay for a funeral with no money.